 It is a fierce predator with a long slender shape and a forked caudal fin.
-Their scales are described as large, iridescent and silvery with their appearance changing from light to dark shades of colour.
-This fish can grow to up to 33 pounds.
+Their scales are described as large, iridescent, and silvery with their appearance changing from light to dark shades of color.

 Although they grow to quite large sizes, this fish is seen as the equivalent to the South American Piranha, even though it belongs to a completely different zoological family.
 Like the piranha, they have interlocking, razor-sharp teeth, muscular bodies, and are extremely aggressive and efficient predators who often hunt in groups.

-The African Tiger are the first freshwater fish to have been recorded and confirmed in attacking and catching birds in flight showing both their agility and ferociousness.
+They are known as fierce predators.
+The African Tiger is the first freshwater fish to have been recorded and confirmed in attacking and catching birds in flight showing both their agility and ferociousness.

 This fish will attack a prey as large as itself, including small animals that may be browsing along river banks.
 They will also turn to cannibalism when food is scarce.